-Dr Sleight sits on the editorial board of Anthem Press for the ‘Studies in Australian History’ series and in 2015 chaired the adjudication panel of the Fass-Sandin Prize for best international article on the history of childhood and youth.
-He acts as assessor for the Northcote Graduate Scholarship scheme and Leverhulme Trust, and reviews for academic journals including English Historical Review, Australian Historical Studies, Childhoods Today and History Australia.
+Dr Sleight sits on the editorial board of Anthem Press for the ‘Studies in Australian History’ series and is a series editor of Routledge Studies in the Histories of Children and Youth.
+He acts as assessor for the Northcote Graduate Scholarship scheme and Leverhulme Trust, and has also served on panels assessing the best theses and academic articles on the history of childhood and youth globally.
+Dr Sleight reviews submissions for academic journals including English Historical Review, Australian Historical Studies, Childhoods Today and History Australia.
 He welcomes media enquiries.

 Sutcliffe, A., Maerker, A. & Sleight, S., 2018, History, Memory and Public Life: The Past in the Present.
-Routledge Research output: Chapter in Book/Report/Conference proceeding - Chapter
+Routledge Research output: Chapter in Book/Report/Conference proceeding › Chapter › peer-review